Bloodroots

 Bloodroots is a hack and slash video game developed by Paper Cult.
-Bloodroots was released for the Nintendo Switch, PlayStation 4, and Microsoft Windows on February 28, 2020 and Xbox Series X/S on 15 July 2021.
-Inspired by the Western genre, players take control of Mr. Wolf, a man seeking revenge after his betrayal.
+The game was released on February 28, 2020, for Nintendo Switch, PlayStation 4, and Microsoft Windows, and later for Xbox Series X/S on 15 July 2021.
+Drawing inspiration from the Western genre, players assume the role of Mr. Wolf, a man driven by a quest for revenge after being betrayed.

 Gameplay

-Bloodroots is an isometric hack and slash action game.
-As Mr. Wolf, players use a variety of melee and ranged weapons to kill on-screen enemies through various levels, which are presented in three acts.
-Weapons have limited durability and will break after multiple uses.
-Players complete levels by eliminating all enemies present in the stage, and receive a score and grade based on their performance at the end of each level.
+Bloodroots is an isometric hack and slash action game where players control Mr. Wolf, using a variety of melee and ranged weapons to defeat enemies across multiple levels, divided into three acts.
+Weapons have limited durability and will break after repeated use.
+Players progress through levels by eliminating all on-screen enemies earning a score and grade based on their performance at the end of each stage.

 Reception

-Bloodroots received mostly positive reviews from critics.
-On review aggregator Metacritic, Bloodroots received a score of 81/100 for the PlayStation 4 release, 75/100 for the Nintendo Switch release, and 76/100 for the PC release.
-Critics praised the game's large arsenal of weapons available for the players to use, but criticized the platforming aspects of the game and unfair deaths.
+Bloodroots received positive reviews from critics.
+On the review aggregator Metacritic, the game scored 81/100 for the PlayStation 4 release, 75/100 for the Nintendo Switch version, and 76/100 for the PC version.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 77% of critics.
+Critics praised the game's extensive arsenal of weapons available for players to use, but criticized the platforming aspects and occasional unfair deaths.

 Jonathon Dornbush of IGN rated the game 8/10, noting that, despite "some slippery nuisances in certain level designs, and a somewhat predictable ending to the otherwise fun story, Paper Cult has crafted a bloody fun time."
 Kevin McClusky of Destructoid also rated the game positively, writing that, "[despite] some minor flaws, Bloodroots is a manically fun game that oozes style."